-At the Center for Addiction medicine, post-doctoral fellows work on a range of independent, patient-oriented clinical or translational addiction research with dedicated mentors.
-Fellows work with senior faculty to drive the innovative work at the Center.
-Their intellectual contributions are are critical to the mission of the Center.
+At the Center for Addiction Medicine, post-doctoral fellows work on a range of independent, patient-oriented clinical or translational addiction research projects with dedicated mentors.
+Fellows work with senior faculty to drive the innovative work of the Center, and their intellectual contributions are critical.
 This kind of environment has helped former fellows develop into recognized professional members of the field, with many of them going on to produce influential scholarly work, to obtain prestigious grant funding, and to accept academic positions within Harvard or elsewhere after they complete the fellowship.

 CAM Research Fellowship: 2008-2010

-I worked on multisite clinical trials in smoking cessation to test new pharmacological and non pharmacological therapies in people with mental illness and otherwise healthy smokers.
-In addition, being at the CAM gave me the opportunity to attend the weekly Psychiatry Department Grand rounds and the CAM Addiction Grand rounds, where I interacted with nationally and internationally recognized researchers.
-As an International M.D., this Fellowship helped me obtain a position in residency training in Psychiatry.
+I worked on multisite clinical trials in smoking cessation to test new pharmacological and non-pharmacological therapies in people with mental illness and otherwise healthy smokers.
+In addition, being at CAM gave me the opportunity to attend the weekly Psychiatry Department Grand Rounds and CAM Grand Rounds, where I interacted with nationally and internationally recognized researchers.
+As an International M.D., this fellowship helped me obtain a position in residency training in Psychiatry.

 Tsafrir Loebl, MD